zephyrproject-rtos/zephyr/doc/application/index.rst

       target_sources(app PRIVATE src/main.c)

-   ``cmake_minimum_required()`` is required to be in your :file:`CMakeListst.txt` by CMake.
+   ``cmake_minimum_required()`` is required to be in your :file:`CMakeLists.txt` by CMake.
 It is also invoked by the Zephyr package.
 The most recent of the two versions will be enforced by CMake.

    ``find_package(Zephyr)`` pulls in the Zephyr build system, which creates a